 Once the interview is over then all this translation will be edited out of the video and the public will only see a copy of the interview similar to the one above.

-It’s possible he understands commonly used words such as “hello” or “thanks” but there’s no evidence that he understands English enough to be able to get by without a translator.
+It’s possible he understands commonly used words such as “hello” or “thanks” and in this video below he says that he does understand some English, but there’s no strong evidence that he understands English enough to be able to get by without a translator.

 What Language Does Messi Speak?